 - Compressor performance testing

 Industrial Compressed Air

 Compressed air is a vital energy source for manufacturing operations all over the world.
-About every industry uses it to fuel air tools, pneumatic conveying equipment, and spray painting.
-Large electric motors or expensive diesel-powered generators are required to produce compressed air, and they need substantial energy to operate.
-For these reasons, compressed air is costly to make, use, and more expensive than most manufacturing processes.
+About every industry uses it for fuel-air tools, pneumatic conveying equipment, and spray painting.
+Large electric motors or expensive diesel-powered generators must produce compressed air, and they need substantial energy to operate.
+For these reasons, compressed air is costly to make and use and more expensive than most manufacturing processes.

 Thermal mass flow meters can assist compressor manufacturers, compressor distributors, and manufacturers using compressed air in different ways.